lightshifted/BizEval/README.md

 ## Return on Investment(ROI)

-This method measures the profitability of an investment by dividing the net profit by the initial investment.
+This equation measures the profitability of an investment by dividing the net profit by the initial investment.
 It is a useful tool for comparing different investment options and deciding which is the most profitable.

 For example, given a net profit of \$10,000 and an initial investment of \$50,000, the return on investment would be: